 Considering the basic Evo is designed for the road it works well on track.
 At extreme levels ground clearance can be limiting and the standard Pirelli tyres will start to move around, however still giving excellent feedback.

-However, if you want a more track focused bike opt for the SP.
-Much greater ground clearance 30mm, firmer suspension with greater travel and sportier rubber, both bikes have eye popping brakes.
+If you want a more track focused bike opt for the SP.
+Much greater ground clearance, firmer suspension with greater travel and sportier rubber, both bikes have eye popping brakes.

-This is the only real negative of the new model, the standard Evo is expensive at £9100 which makes the SP a wallet busting £10,300 plus £1400 for the full race system as pictured.
-Yes you are buying a track ready bike with the SP, and its mouth watering, stunning and you have the Ducati brand but for the same price you could buy a 1000cc sports bike, much more practical and quicker on track.
+This is the only real negative of the Evo model is the price.
+Yes, you are buying a track ready bike with the SP, and its mouth watering, stunning and you have the Ducati brand but for the same price you could buy a 1000cc sports bike, much more practical and quicker on track.
 Find a Ducati Hypermotard 1100S for sale.

 Insurance group: 17 of 17 – compare motorcycle insurance quotes now.

 Huge 50mm Marzocchi fully adjustable forks on both models with the SP running slightly different internals, but the same weight springs.
 The EVO runs a Sachs rear shock and Ohlins on the SP, again fully adjustable and very high spec.
 High spec Brembo brakes on both models, and lightweight wheels.
 But for the price its relatively basic, no ABS or traction control.